stadline/svg-flatten/README.md

 svg-flatten <img src="https://app.travis-ci.com/stadline/svg-flatten.svg?branch=master" />
 ==========================================================================================

 Turns SVG shapes (polygon, polyline, rect, g) into SVG paths.
-It can merge groups and apply transforms
+It can merge groups and apply transforms.

 How to use?
 -----------